Sai Haneesh Allu

 Sai Haneesh Allu, Itay Kadosh, Tyler Summers, Yu Xiang

 We present a modular robotic system for autonomous exploration and semantic updating of large-scale unknown environments.
 Our approach enables a mobile robot to build, revisit, and update a hybrid semantic map that integrates a 2D occupancy grid for geometry with a topological graph for object semantics.
-Unlike prior methods that rely on manual teleoperation or precollected datasets, our two-phase approach achieves end-to-end autonomy: first, a modified frontier-based exploration algorithm with dynamic search windows constructs a geometric map; second, using a greedy trajectory planner, environments are revisited, and object semantics are updated using open-vocabulary object detection and segmentation.
+Unlike prior methods that rely on manual teleoperation or precollected datasets, our two-phase approach achieves end-to-end autonomy: first, a modified frontier-based exploration algorithm with dynamic search windows constructs a geometric map; second, using a greedy trajectory planner, environments are revisited and object semantics are updated using open-vocabulary object detection and segmentation.
 This modular system, compatible with any metric SLAM framework, supports continuous operation by efficiently updating the semantic graph to reflect short-term and long-term changes such as object relocation, removal, or addition.
-We validate the approach on a Fetch robot in real-world indoor environments of approximately 8, 500m^2 and 117m^2, demonstrating robust and scalable semantic mapping and continuous adaptation, marking a fully autonomous integration of exploration, mapping, and semantic updating on a physical robot.
+We validate the approach on a Fetch robot in real-world indoor environments of approximately 8,500m² and 117m², demonstrating robust and scalable semantic mapping and continuous adaptation.

 Grasping Trajectory Optimization with Point Clouds